-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 - You have a fever.

-- You have questions or concerns about your condition, medicines, or care.
+- You have questions or concerns about your condition or care.

-- You feel light headed or lose consciousness.
+- You feel lightheaded or faint.

-- You have trouble breathing.
+- You have shortness of breath.

 - Your chest pain does not get better or becomes worse.